DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 To create a "curved" intrusion curtain line, one can start at the top with a straight line and then change the slope(\) on each successive S%% checking the image after each adjustment.
 Alternatively place up to 8 std. consecutive sensors and then convert each in turn to a joining line using \\%% repeatedly.

 While individual sensor segments can be read by the Command Station in the usual way, a line sensor should normally be read/tested as a bank.
-The sensorCAM **b**) command shows a byte value dependent on all sensors in the bank in bits 7-0.
-The “value” of a bank will rise if sensors set the bits such that, for the example above, the value will exceed 16 (2^4) if any sensor in the range S34-S37 is tripped.
+The sensorCAM '**b**' command shows a byte value dependent on all sensors in the bank in bits 7-0.
+The "value" of a bank will rise if sensors set the bits such that, for the example above, the value will exceed 16 (2^4) if any sensor in the range S34-S37 is tripped.
 The EX-RAIL commands, such as **IFGTE(CAM 034, 16)**, will respond to the tripping of the line sensor.

 The line sensors may require an individual _pvtThreshold_ rather than _Threshold_ as their sensitivity will differ.
-The line sensor can have a _pvtThreshold_ PROVIDED it is only stored in the last sensor(e.g. S37).
-If a _pvtThreshold_ is set(under 99) in the last sensor, it trims the line by 3 steps restoring the(S%7) sensor to a normal (4x4) square.
-Remember to save(EPROM) the new line sensor with the ('**e**') command.
+The line sensor can have a _pvtThreshold_ PROVIDED it is only stored in the last sensor (e.g. S37).
+If a _pvtThreshold_ is set (under 99) in the last sensor, it trims the line by 3 steps restoring the (S%7) sensor to a normal (4x4) square.
+Remember to save (to EPROM) the new line sensor with the '**e**' command.

-If precision less than 1 degree is needed, consider a tiny CAM rotation to help alignments(e.g. fiddle yard).
+If precision less than 1 degree is needed, consider a tiny CAM rotation to help alignments (e.g. fiddle yard).

 While setup without an advanced GUI is fiddly, most situations can be handled.
 The following examples may help visualize the requirements.
 **Note:** To get good image updates make sure the CAM has flashed before the new Y cmd.
-One sure way to do this is to issue the t2 command for two new frames.
+One sure way to do this is to issue the '**t2**' command for two new frames.

 Straight line sensors (S33 to S37 & S40 to S47) were created by positioning end Sensors & using **\\%%,%%** End Sensors were initially placed using **a%%** followed by a click on the image and Enter and then issuing the '**\\**' cmd. (e.g. **\\40,47**) to automatically interpolate for the nearest straight line.
 These lines can go upward.